Canterbury Cathedral & the Great Stour River

 - In 310 metres, as the wood comes to an end, and just before a “No Man’s Orchard” panel [!] take the stile on your left-hand side (at the beginning of a line of poplars, also on your left-hand side), to follow a path ahead up and over the top of a hillock, your direction 15°.
 In 125 metres you pass under mini-pylons.
 Continue ahead, now down the hill, your direction 350°.
 In 140 metres go over a stile and on two planks over a stream.

-- In 220 metres, at a crossing of the ways, just over the brow of this incline, with a footpath post on your right, continue straight on, gently downhill, ignoring ways off, with hop fields and orchards on either side, your direction 75°.
+- In 220 metres, at a crossing of the ways, just over the brow of this incline, with a footpath post on your right, continue straight on, gently downhill, ignoring ways off, with a tall hedge on the left and hop fields and orchards on the right, your direction 75°.